PepkorIT/beach-day/docs/getting-started/step7.md

 ## Where to now?
 First up, thanks for getting this far in our tutorial!
 We hope you enjoy this framework and get some good use out of it.
-Please checkout the FAQ section, we'll keep adding as to it as we go.
+Please checkout the FAQ section, we'll keep adding to it as we go.

 [<< Previous: JSON Schema validation (Swagger or equivalent)](step7.md)